xcp-ng/xcp-ng-org/docs/management.md

 ### XO API

 You can also build your own application or automation on top of XO API.
-It's a JSON-RPC API, using the same function calls that `xo-cli`.
+It's a JSON-RPC API, using the same function calls as `xo-cli`.

 ## XO Lite

 :::tip
-XO Lite is not there yet, but it will be embed in each host in a reasonable future
+XO Lite is not there yet, but it will be embeded in each host in the future.
 :::